Allen's 17 leads Virginia Tech over Clemson 82-81

 CLEMSON, S.C.
+(AP) -- Seth Allen thought Virginia Tech's toughness carried the Hokies against Clemson.
+His stellar play in the second half didn't hurt either.

-(AP) -- Seth Allen scored 15 of his 17 points in the second half as hot-shooting Virginia Tech held off Clemson 82-81 on Sunday, sending the Tigers to their sixth straight Atlantic Coast Conference loss.
+Allen scored 15 of his 17 points after halftime as hot-shooting Virginia Tech held off Clemson 82-81 on Sunday, sending the Tigers to their sixth straight Atlantic Coast Conference loss.

 The Hokies (15-4, 4-3 ACC) shot 60.9 percent (14 of 23) in the second half and 54.7 percent overall to win for the third time in the past four games.
 Allen made five of his six shots - including three 3-pointers - in the final 20 minutes and had a critical steal with 90 seconds left to keep Virginia Tech out front.

-The Tigers (11-8, 1-6) appeared to take the lead down 70-69 as Jaron Blossomgame's shot with 3:48 left was rolling around and ready to fall in when teammate Sidy Djitte, attempting a tip in, knocked it away.

-Chris Clarke soon followed with a three-point play and Allen hit a crushing 3-pointer with 29 seconds left to seal things for the Hokies.
+''Even when they took the lead, I remained calm,'' Allen said. ''I think that our togetherness has made us stick through the whole game.''

+Hokies coach Buzz Williams thought Allen looked tired approaching the stretch.
+Instead, he was active on both ends of the floor, first with a steal with 90 seconds left and Virginia Tech up by four.
+Then with a no-doubt 3-pointer with 29.8 seconds left that put the Hokies ahead 76-71.

-Clemson got within 80-78 with 5.9 seconds left on Blossomgame's 3-pointer.
+Clemson got within 80-78 with 5.9 seconds left on Jaron Blossomgame's 3-pointer.
 But Justin Bibbs hit two foul shots to seal things.

 Blossomgame and Avry Holmes had 20 points each for Clemson, whose ACC losing streak is its longest since dropping seven straight to end the 2012-13 season.